Introduction to Henry Ford Museum

 - Noah Webster’s Connecticut residence functioned as a hostel for Yale scholars from 1918 until 1936, when Henry Ford purchased it and relocated it to Greenfield Village, where it was renovated.

-- Replica of Thomas Edison’s Menlo Park research lab: The inspiration was taken from Edison’s New Jersey lab, and its restoration began in 1928.
-The structures were designed using accurate foundation dimensions from the primary site.
+- Replica of Thomas Edison’s Menlo Park research lab: They took inspiration from Edison’s New Jersey lab and commenced the restoration of the structures in 1928.
+The design of the buildings was based on precise foundation dimensions from the original site.

 - The Cape Cod Windmill: Also recognized as the Farris mill, the Cape Cod windmill is one of America’s oldest windmills.
-It was relocated across Cape Cod repeatedly before being given to Henry Ford by the Ford Dealers Association and restored in Greenfield Village in 1936.
+Before being given to Henry Ford by the Ford Dealers Association and restored in Greenfield Village in 1936, it underwent multiple relocations across Cape Cod.

 2. The Indoor Henry Ford Museum of American Innovation